 You can easily ‘see’ these bow-shaped areas of these storms when satellite or radar images are superimposed on a weather map.

-3 Kinds Of Derechos
+3 Kinds Of Derecho Storms

-Derechos are classified in 3 different ways.
-Check out how these different types of derechos are defined:
+Derechos are classified in 3 different ways:

 Historic Derecho Events